javierkangditya/IMDB_SentimentAnalysis_NLP/README.md

 ## Folder Structure
 - `Data/Raw` : original IMDb dataset
 - `Data/Processed` : cleaned and tokenized text data
+(Dataset is not included due to size.
+Please download from Kaggle.)
 - `Notebooks` : R Markdown notebook documenting the full workflow
 - `Scripts` : modular R scripts for each pipeline step
 - `Outputs/Figures` : visualizations from EDA and insights